 Sarawak has one of the most extensive protected area networks in Malaysia.
 Currently there are about 15 totally protected areas that is opened to the public.
-These parks showcase Sarawak natural heritage.
+Sarawak National Parks showcase Sarawak natural heritage.

 The park can be reach by boat from Kampong Bako and comfortable chalets, hostels and also camping site are offered at the park.
 Camping facilities like tents and rise platform are also available for rent.

 Every visitor are advise to obtain entry permit available at the Tourist Information center at the Old Court House, Kuching and also at the entrance to the park and also at the Forest Department website.

 The trails are well marked in different colour according to their distance.
 If you're concerned that you might get loss, the park guard are more than willing to guide your around.
 You are being remind that you're not allowed to take plants or animal out from the park....and don't throw indiscriminately.
 Left only your footprint and take home a pictures of memories.
 This is the earliest and the oldest Sarawak National Park.

 Mere words cannot explain the experience being there yourself.
 So plan your next weekend getaway to Bako National Park.